Oh the weather outside is frightful

 This is what I’m having to put up with.

 For a summery, sunny city, however, there are surprising number of wintery scenes.
 Christmas cards show picturesque snowy landscapes, Santa in a flurry of snowflakes, or even some holly and a robin.
-A neighbour’s front window is bedecked with reindeer moss, tartan bows and even an old fashioned street lamp.
+A neighbour’s front window is bedecked with reindeer moss, tartan bows and even an old fashioned street lamp like in Narnia.
 Inside it’s a winter wonderland, while outside the sun blazes and everyone wears shorts.
 Hallmark have successfully trademarked Christmas.